Mattia-Bieler/-LSE_Data_Analytics_Career_Accelerator/README.md

 * Effectively communicated well-justified, relevant, and valuable insights to key business stakeholders.
 * Identified and seized appropriate opportunities for generating business value through data analytics processes.

 __Assessment:__ Referring to a given dataset and corresponding business scenario, use SQL and Excel to identify insights through data analysis.
-Create a dashboard using Tableau to communicate insights alongside critical business metrics to help key stakeholders make data-informed decisions.
+Create a dashboard using Tableau to communicate insights alongside critical business metrics to help key stakeholders make data-informed decisions and communicate key findings.

 ## Course Two: Data Analytics with Python
 __Healthcare Appointments Project__